-Spark plugs have long been a popular area for "innovation" of this sort.
+Spark plugs have long been a popular area for innovation of this sort.
 One of the latest comes in the form of the E3 spark plug.
 This one falls into the plausible-but-unlikely category.
-Writer Larry Edsall recently undertook the latest iteration of a 5,000 mile annual road trip and decided to try out the E3 plugs.
+Writer Larry Edsall recently undertook a 5,000 mile road trip – one he does annually – and decided to try out the E3 plugs.
 While E3 claims a 3-5 percent improvement in mileage, Edsall found his dipped from 20.11/19.98 the previous two years to 19.18 with the E3 plugs.
 He did all the usual maintenance like oil changes and tire pressures before leaving.

 Of course, the vehicle was a year older and more worn – and that may have contributed to the dip.
 But even a fully scientific test with two or more vehicles running side by side in the same conditions (aside from the spark plugs) would probably yield a negligible difference at best.
 The E3 plugs aren't that pricey, so if you do choose to try them it won't cost a lot.
 Just don't be too disappointed if you don't see much – if any – improvement in mileage.